kerimbasbug/Project-Week-8-Final-Project/your-project/README.md

 * Document each step of your data exploration and analysis.
 * Include charts to demonstrate the effect of your work.
 * If you use ML in your final project, describe your feature selection process.

-<a name="model-training-and-evaluation"></a>

-## Model Training and Evaluation
-*Include this section only if you chose to include ML in your project.*
-* Describe how you trained your model, the results you obtained, and how you evaluated those results.

 <a name="conclusion"></a>